There are many reasons you should consider funding your employer sponsored retirement plans.

 In 2017, we also added an age-appropriate unitized trust option for our retirement plans as the latest enhancement.
 In addition to other valuable benefits, our unitized trusts allow us to implement our dynamic tilt based on forward P/E ratios, which studies suggest may generate a higher expected mean return.

 We first designed our “dream” retirement plan when a client who was a small business owner asked us to review the 401(k) plan proposals that he was being offered.
 They were all terrible and laden with fees.
-On further analysis, we concluded that most retirement plan proposal were similarly terrible and laden with fees.
+On further analysis, we concluded that most retirement plan proposals were similarly terrible and laden with fees.
 So we designed our own.

 Now, we offer retirement plans not just to our client business owners but to any organization that wants professional management from a fee-only fiduciary like us.